KnowledgeForge/keymaker/README.md

 KeyMaker is also designed to make it as simple as possible for you to [Add Your Own Model](#creating-custom-models)

 #### Huggingface (direct)
-Huggingface models are optional, and you need to install KeyMaker with `pip install ...[huggingface]`, then, simply import the `Huggingface` `Model` class:
+Huggingface models are optional, and you need to install KeyMaker with `pip install "headjack-keymaker[huggingface]"`, then, simply import the `Huggingface` `Model` class:
 ```python
 from keymaker.models import Huggingface
 ```